The booklet of curriculum choices for year 9 is below, please click on the link to download it:Year 9 options: curriculum choices

 - Recommendation to study either Geography or History to complete the Ebacc suite of subjects

 For some students a higher level of personalisation may be needed and alternative provision will be sought.
-In such cases we may offer vocational experiences with our Site Services and catering teams.
-This would include work shadowing and training and the opportunity to gain certification in various aspects of this work, such as Food Hygiene or Basic Health & Safety.
+In such cases we may offer vocational experiences with our own Site Services team or with other NYBEP registered providers, with local colleges and training services.
+This would include work shadowing and training and the opportunity to gain certification in various aspects of this work, such as Basic Health & Safety, level 1 or 2 courses in design and construction and functional skills in both English and Maths.
 Students involved in this provision, would have a reduced number of option subjects to enable participation.

 All students begin on 4 courses.
-A variety of specialist packages are also on offer such as a Medical Sciences; Education, Training & Public Services; Business & Enterprise; Science, Technology, Engineering & Maths (STEM); Art & Creative Industries and Law which offer links for applied learning within these various sectors.
+3 main A level choices plus an additional choice, from a range of options such as; Core maths, AS maths or an EPQ.
+A variety of Packages are also on offer such as a Medical, Education, Law, Business and Management Packages, which offer links for applied learning within these various sectors.

-If you have any further questions with regards to the subjects choices in Key Stage 4 or 5, please refer to the Option materials below;Yr 9 Curriculum Choices 2017-19
+If you have any further questions with regards to the subject choices in Key Stage 4 or 5, please refer to the Option materials at the top of this page.